enum — Suporte a enumerações¶

 ['__class__', '__doc__', '__module__', 'name', 'surface_gravity', 'value']

-Combining members of Flag
+Combining members of Flag¶

-If a combination of Flag members is not named, the repr()
+If a combination of Flag members is not named, the repr() will include

 all named flags and all named combinations of flags that are in the value: